Audit and Verification System

 - agency work health and safety management systems are aligned with the primary requirements of the Work Health and Safety Act 2012 and key elements of AS/NZS 4801:2001 (Occupational health and safety management systems, specifications with guidance for use)

-- agency injury management systems must meet the requirements of the Workers Rehabilitation and Compensation Act 1986
+- agency injury management systems must meet the requirements of the Return to Work Act 2014

 - governance arrangements for work health and safety and injury management are integrated into broader agency governance arrangements